Phish: Live in Brooklyn

-Live in Brooklyn is the name of a concert CD released on July 11, 2006, by the rock band Phish with a simultaneous release as their second full concert DVD.
+Live in Brooklyn is the name of a concert CD released on July 11, 2006, by American rock band Phish, with a simultaneous release as their second full concert DVD.
 Performed on June 17, 2004, at the minor league baseball field KeySpan Park in Brooklyn, New York, it was the opening night of what was promoted as the band's final tour, before their 2004 breakup.
 The concert was simulcast in movie theatres across America.

 The following night, June 18, at the same venue, the band performed again, with a surprise appearance from rapper Jay-Z. This can be heard on Live Phish Downloads: 06.18.04.

 In addition to being a CD release, this concert is available as a download in FLAC and MP3 formats at LivePhish.com.
 Selected songs are also available in MPEG-4 video.